 A holiday trio

 This purpose-built town first popped its head above the radar in the Eighties.
 It teamed up with close neighbours Cala’n Blanes and Los Delfines, and together they woke up this sleepy part of Menorca’s west coast.
 It may not be buzzing by Ibiza’s standards but the British bars and restaurants keep the nightlife lively.
-And the place comes with its own mini-train, so it’s a doddle to get around.

 You’ve got a finger of golden sand that’s tipped by turquoise waters here.
 Rocky ridges on either side make great sunbathing platforms, and they also double up as dive-off spots for snorkellers.
 This little cove is great for children as the water stays calm and shallow a long way out.
 For a bit more space, head for the beach at Cala’n Blanes.